.NET Indexing

 Time delay

-After an object is indexed, it is instantly available for retrieval via the Client
+After an object is indexed, it is instantly available for retrieval with the Client

 Get

 method.
-However, before the object is returned in search results, the index must be refreshed.
-This happens automatically every second.
-However, if it is crucial that an object be available immediately, modify the client command that tells the service to refresh the index.
-Only do this if really necessary (and preferably only while testing or debugging), since it can negatively affect performance.
+However, you must refresh the index before returning the object in search results, which happens automatically every second.
+However, if an object must be available immediately, modify the client command that tells the service to refresh the index.
+Only do this if really necessary (and preferably only while testing or debugging) because it can negatively affect performance.

 client.Index(blogPost, x => x.Refresh = true);